levsah/PowerOutageAnalysis/README.md

 ## Introduction

 Welcome to our exploration of how severe weather affects power outages in the United States.
 Our analysis dives into a comprehensive dataset to uncover patterns between whether the location of a state matters in comparison to the amount of power outages they get.
-For example do coastal states tend to experience more power outages then states that are inland.
+We will mainly be analyzing if there is a percentage increase in power outages for outer states compared to the number of power outages we see with inward states.
+While looking at outage raw numbers we will also be looking at outage duration to ensure our model is correctly ran.

 ## Project Overview:
-This project investigates [Why do some states that have power outages caused by Severe Weather have more power outages than others?], utilizing data from [Outage].
+This project investigates [Is the number of power outages and duration something that is affected by the location of a state?], utilizing data from [Outage].
 The dataset consists of [1534] records and includes key columns such as:

 |Column	                 |Description|
 |---                     |---        |